-Here are our 20 favorite peaceful community fish for freshwater aquariums.
+Here are our 20 favorite small and peaceful community fish for freshwater aquariums.

 Cory Catfish (Corydoras genus)